barryosull/barryosull.com/contents/articles/2018-04-20-acceptance-testing-in-php.md

 tags: testing, PHP
 ---

-Acceptance are core to any stable system, they're how you test that it actually works as expected, start to finish.
-When writing acceptance tests, you'll want to treat the system as a [blackbox](http://softwaretestingfundamentals.com/acceptance-testing/), inputs go in and output go out, that's it.
-This allows us to prove the application works as expected.
+Acceptance tests are core to any stable system, they're how you ensure that it actually works as expected, start to finish.
+Personally, I use them to ensure the feature I'm writing works as expected (TDD FTW*).

+* I'm going to acronym hell for that combo

+When writing acceptance tests, it's best to treat the system as a [blackbox](http://softwaretestingfundamentals.com/acceptance-testing/), inputs go in and outputs go out, that's it.
+This proves our app works and can be interacted with by other systems.

-If you're building a webapp, this means you'll need to boot up a webserver, configure it, send it HTTP requests and then check the responses.
-How do you do this in PHP?
+If you're building a webapp, this means you'll need to test HTTP requests.
+So you'll need to boot up a webserver, configure it, send it HTTP requests and then check the responses.
+You'll probably have some console commands as well, so you'll also need to write tests for them.
+And let's not forget checking the database, that's an output afterall.
+How do you do all this in PHP?

 # PHPs Built-in WebServer
-Turns out the web server part is very easy to do, PHP comes with a [web server built in](http://php.net/manual/en/features.commandline.webserver.php) (as of PHP 5.4), simply run `php -S 127.0.0.1:8000` at the entry point for the application.
+First off, it turns out the web server part is very easy, PHP comes with [one built-in](http://php.net/manual/en/features.commandline.webserver.php) (as of PHP 5.4), simply run `php -S 127.0.0.1:8000` at the entry point for the application and you're good to go.

 Of course, there's a little more to it than that.
 As we're using PHPUnit for our tests (because why would you use anything else?), we want to launch the web server from our acceptance tests and then send it requests.
 We also want the web server to shut down once the tests have completed.